hanabi/hanabi.github.io/README.md

 * Sometimes, you see that two players in a row have cards on their newest slot that are playable.
 However, they are unrelated, so you can't get them both played with a double finesse.
 This is where the *Double Half Bluff* comes in - it is very similar to a *Double Finesse*.
 In this situation, by performing a clue that looks like a *Double Finesse*, you can get the first card played like a normal *Finesse* and the 2nd card like a *Bluff*.
 * For example, on the first turn of a 4-player game:
-  * Alice clues Donald red to highlight a red 3.
+  * Alice clues Donald red, which touches a red 3.
   * Bob goes next and assumes that it is a *Double Self-Finesse* - he has the red 1 and red 2 in the two newest slots.
 Thus, he blind-plays his left-most and it is red 1.
   * Cathy goes next.
 Cathy sees that Donald does NOT have red 2 in her next newest slot, so he must have the red 2, so he blind-plays his left-most card.
 However, it is NOT the red 2, but the blue 1.
 Bob now knows he was bluffed.
   * Alice sees Bob blind play "for no reason", so she knows that she must not have the red 2 and it must have been a *Double Half Bluff*.